Leonora Carrington and San Luis Potosí: Where Surrealism Found a Home in Mexico

 Mystical landscapes that inspired surrealist masterpieces

 Why San Luis Potosí?
-Although Carrington lived primarily in Mexico City, she developed a special connection with San Luis Potosí through her visits to its magical towns—Real de Catorce and Cerro de San Pedro—places that became sources of inspiration for several of her works.
+While Carrington lived primarily in Mexico City, she developed a special connection to San Luis Potosí through her visits to its magical towns—Real de Catorce and Cerro de San Pedro.

-San Luis Potosí's dramatic landscapes that attracted surrealist artists
+The dramatic landscapes of San Luis Potosí that attracted Surrealist artists

 San Luis Potosí's dramatic landscapes and rich history attracted many Surrealist artists